 10 of 18

-Our savory pumpkin and sage sauce is amazing on pasta; to cream some steamed rice and make it like a risotto; to use as a sauce in a veggie lasagna; or to use on grilled tofu.
+Our savory pumpkin and sage sauce is amazing on pasta; to cream some steamed rice and make it like a risotto; to use as a sauce in veggie lasagna, or to use on grilled tofu.
 It's suitable for vegetarians and vegans, and you won't feel the need to use animal proteins as an add-on to your dish.
-Filling, creamy, healthy and also gluten-free, this is a great sauce to make in big batches and freeze.
+Filling, creamy, healthy, and also gluten free, this is a great sauce to make in big batches and freeze.

 Use pine nuts, walnuts, or pepitas to give texture to your preparation.
 Ready in 20 minutes.

 We may associate ice cream with summertime, but when it is flavored with pumpkin and autumn spices it is the perfect fall treat.
 This recipe combines typical homemade ice cream ingredients such as milk, egg yolks, sugar, and heavy cream with canned pumpkin puree.
 The ice cream is seasoned with those familiar fall flavors including cinnamon, nutmeg, allspice, and ginger.